Tuition and Financial Aid

 The University of Texas at Dallas has a "Satisfactory Academic Progress" policy for a student receiving student financial aid.

-Generally, the student is expected to remain in good standing by the satisfactory completion of a minimum number of credit hours, based on a percentage of the credit hours attempted and completed.
-This completion rate may vary depending on the student's academic level and credit hour load.
-In addition, graduate students must maintain a GPA of 3.0 or above.
+Generally, the student is expected to remain in good standing by the satisfactory completion of a minimum number of semester credit hours, based on a percentage of the semester credit hours attempted and completed.
+This completion rate may vary depending on the student's academic level and semester credit hour load.
+In addition, graduate students must maintain a grade point average (GPA) of 3.0 or above on coursework completed at the university.